RSS

 Maximize Your Home’s Value Before Selling!

 As a Seniors Real Estate Specialist (SRES®) I hear this quite often, “Janet we want to sell, yet have a few updates to do first.”
-Part of HELM’s move management process is being here to guide you through the process of getting the BEST return on your investment.
+Part of HELM’s move management process is being here to guide you through the process of getting the best return on your investment.
 Before "you spend a dime" (as my mom used to say) on any updates, please call me first!
 Your neighbourhood, your home, the location, and your house are unique and the updates recommended for one home, might not be for another.
 We’ve all heard the disappointment when a seller invests in new appliances, only to hear they were replaced by the new owners!
 Most of the time, any updates don’t have to be big or costly—something as simple as switching out brass light switches for white ones like we did for a client can make a noticeable difference without the risk of over-investing.
 Ask HELM!
 Together, leverage our design experience combined with market expertise, and we’ll identify the updates (if any) that matter most saving you time and money ensuring your home still stands out from other homes.
 If updates are recommended we can share resources and like minded professionals, who will do the job on time and on budget.
 Ready to meet me and my crew and experience, “more than just a move?”
 Call today!

 Read